emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 ### Deprecations in Ember CLI 3.2

-- Deprecate ember-cli-babel 5.x [(#7676)](https://github.com/ember-cli/ember-cli/pull/7676).
+#### ember-cli-babel 5

+This release of Ember CLI [deprecates `ember-cli-babel` 5.x](https://github.com/ember-cli/ember-cli/pull/7676).
 Babel 6 support has been out for a long time now and works quite well.
-Babel 5 support is deprecated and will be dropped soon.
+Babel 5 support is deprecated and is expected to be dropped soon.

 For more details on the changes in Ember CLI 3.2.0-beta.1 and detailed upgrade instructions, please review the [Ember CLI 3.2.0-beta.1 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.2.0-beta.1).